 - 1. Press % Diam Reduction - 2.
 Move the cursor at the first point of the residual diameter - 3.
-Press Select to anchor it - 4.
+Click on the SonicPad® to anchor it - 4.
 Move the next cursor to the second point of the residual diameter - 5.
-Press Select to anchor it - 6.
+Click on the SonicPad® to anchor it - 6.
 Move the next cursor to the first point of the vessel diameter - 7.
-Press Select to anchor it - 8.
+Click on the SonicPad® to anchor it - 8.
 Move the next cursor to the second point of the vessel diameter - 9.
-Press Select to complete the measurement
+Click on the SonicPad® to complete the measurement